sharkwouter/WorthyUpgrade/README.md

 - Weapons, Tools and Armor do not lose durability
 - Upon death, players do not lose items in their hotbar, offhand and armor slots

 More coming in the future.
-Currently this plugin is still very much WIP.

 ![](https://github.com/sharkwouter/WorthyUpgrade/raw/master/WorthUpgrade.png)

+## Future changes
+The following changes are likely to be added to this plugin in the future, but they are still being worked on:
+ - Make players keep some of their XP when dying
+ - Remove enchants which increase durability
+ - Add additional upgrade possibilities for armor and tools
+ - Add additional monsters when players reach a certain armor type